Basic Usage

 Tools menu

 This menu controls what happens when you right-click an object.
+Most tools are being rewritten and are currently disabled.

 Open a command line interface for advanced options.
+The command line can also be opened/closed with either the keys [F12] or [=].

 Help menu